-A good website is essential for running a business in today’s modern world.
+A good website is essential for running a business.
 It can be used to provide customers with information, engage in marketing, and of course, make direct sales.
 For millions of businesses around the world, the best way to build and manage a website is through the content management system WordPress.

 If you want to run a WordPress-based website, you need to have a good hosting solution that keeps your site up and running smoothly.
 For many people, this means opting for managed WordPress hosting.